johnyoakum/MMSMIAMI_Automated_Imaging/README.md

 * Line 637
   * Change to what color you would want your foreground​
 * Line 640
-  * Change the base64 string for the logo that you want to display across the system
+  * Change the base64 string for the logo that you want to display across the system (for manual deployments)

 I added the ability to have a default automated build if the device falls between a set IP Range.
 This ensures that there won't be any failures during the process if the device had not been preprovisioned.